 Instead, look into heatless styles and creative cuts to help you switch up your day-to-day look.
 Other protective styles like buns and twist-outs are great for protecting your hair from the elements and giving it a break from constant styling.

-Type 3A Hair
+Type 3A hair

-Type 3B Hair
+Type 3B hair

 This hair texture type has tight ringlets and lots of body.
 These curls are sometimes compared to the size of a marker.
 Pixie cuts and lobs look great with 3B hair.
 You can also stand out with longer hair and a deep side part or some color to emphasize your curls.

-Type 3C Hair
+Type 3C hair

 This hair type features lots of springy corkscrew curls about the size of a pencil.
 These tightly coiled strands give you lots of volume and movement.
 You can pull your curls together in a cute half-up top knot or a pineapple.
 3C hair is also great for wash-and-go styles if you prefer to wear your hair down.

-Type 4: Coily Hair
+Type 4: coily hair

+Coily hair is versatile and beautiful, but needs some love to keep it untangled, moisturized, and healthy.
 This hair type is easily damaged since it’s difficult for natural oils and nutrients to travel down heavily textured strands.
 It’s also most prone to shrinkage when wet.
 Moisturizing is a must, but you also need to strike a balance between nourishing your hair and over-cleansing it with frequent washing.
+Type 4 hair generally:

 Long-lasting protective styles like crochet braids and knotless box braids are great low-maintenance looks to protect hair from breakage.
 You can also add a couple twists or braids in your hair to keep it out of your face while letting the rest of your hair flow freely.

-Type 4A Hair
+Type 4A hair

-Type 4B Hair
+Type 4B hair

-Type 4C Hair
+Type 4C hair

-This hair type has a sharp Z-shape and has the least defined curl shape.
+This hair type has sharp Z-shape strands and has the least defined curl shape.
 It’s the thickest hair type and gets easily tangled.
 You’ll need to include daily moisturizing in your routine and handle your hair with care.
 However, your thickness is your advantage!
 Hairstyles like twist-outs and space buns look very chic when they have lots of body.